enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-group-ii.md

 ---
 ## Practice

-Group and calculate the average `age` of all pokémon within the `pokemon` collection and return the result in a field called `"averagePower"`.
+Group and calculate the average `age` of all pokémon within the `pokemon` collection.
+Return the result in a field called `"averagePower"`.

 ```javascript
 db.???.???([